shieldgenerator7/DnD-Stories/RiftwardTavern/Plan/RulesRulings.md

 A player may willingly fail any saving throw or ability check they make, except for Constitution saving throws.

-A player may exert themselves to add their level to a saving throw or ability check, taking 1 point of exhaustion.
+A player may exert themselves to add their relevant ability modifier to a saving throw or ability check, taking 1 point of exhaustion.

 You gain a bonus to saving throws and ability checks equal to your sated points divided by 5, rounded up.